pbeaumontinx/inx-nodered-modbus-demonstrator/README.md

 # inx-nodered-modbus-demonstrator
 This project demonstrates how to use nodered to communicate with an EHS device using modbus.

+## HRDc setup
+Install Lucid Application Builder from https://devport.inx-systems.com/appStore/binaries/BRIX-tools.exe

+Open the example project in modbus_test.

+Go to the Run menu and click on Run Options.
+Enter the IP address of your HRDc and then click Ok.

+Then click the Run button next to the IP address and the modbus app should be loaded on to your device.

+## Raspberrypi setup
 Install the default raspberry pi image.
 Then open a terminal and run this command
 `bash <(curl -sL https://raw.githubusercontent.com/pbeaumontinx/inx-nodered-modbus-demonstrator/main/raspberry-setup.sh)`